| <!DOCTYPE HTML> |

 | </code></pre> |

-| <p>Please see <a href="https://github.com/rust-lang/rust/blob/master/tests/ui/transmute/main.rs"><code>ui/transmute/main.rs</code></a> and <a href="https://github.com/rust-lang/rust/blob/master/tests/ui/transmute/main.stderr"><code>main.stderr</code></a> for a concrete |
+| <p>Please see <a href="https://github.com/rust-lang/rust/blob/HEAD/tests/ui/transmute/main.rs"><code>ui/transmute/main.rs</code></a> and <a href="https://github.com/rust-lang/rust/blob/HEAD/tests/ui/transmute/main.stderr"><code>main.stderr</code></a> for a concrete usage example.</p> |

 | <h2 id="error-annotations"><a class="header" href="#error-annotations">Error annotations</a></h2> |

-| <p>Error annotations specify the errors that the compiler is expected to emit.
-They |
+| <p>Error annotations specify the errors that the compiler is expected to emit. |

-| are "attached" to the line in source where the error is located.</p> |
+| They are “attached” to the line in source where the error is located.</p> |

 | <pre><code class="language-rust ignore">fn main() { |